LinkedInLearning/javascript-functions-2502735/README.md

 # Javascript: Functions
-This is the repository for the LinkedIn Learning course Javascript: Functions .
+This is the repository for the LinkedIn Learning course Javascript: Functions.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Javascript: Functions ][lil-thumbnail-url]